StarGithMd/90DaysOfDevOps/2026/day-22/day-22-notes.md

 ## Today marks the beginning of your Git journey.
 Git is the backbone of modern DevOps every tool, pipeline, and workflow revolves around version control.
 Before diving into advanced concepts, you need to get comfortable with the basics by doing.

 ## Understand what Git is and why it matters
- - Version Control System (VCS): Git records changes to files over time, allowing you to revisit or restore earlier versions.
+ - A: Version Control System (VCS): Git records changes to files over time, allowing you to revisit or restore earlier versions.

 ## Set up your first Git repository from scratch
- - Download Git from git-scm.com and install it.
+ - A: Download Git from git-scm.com and install it.

 ## Task 1: Install and Configure Git
  - Verify Git is installed on your machine